noarche/img2-SVG/README.md

+#  ꧁꧂ Functions

+  Batch convert image files into vector (.SVG) or icon (.ico) files easily and quickly.

+     This app creates a new directory to save SVG and ICO files.
+The new directory is located inside the directory you choose to process.
+Original images remain unchanged.

 #  ꧁꧂ How to use

-  Click img2-SVG.exe and you will be prompted for a directory, select the directory containing images you want to convert.
+  Click img2-SVG-ICO.exe and you will be prompted for a directory, select the directory containing images you want to convert.

   The process runs in the background.